wp-plugins/wordpress-seo/readme.txt

 = 0.1.8 =
 Several fixes to how SEO title is handled and generated to make editor faster and more intuitive.

+== Other Notes ==

+= Usage guides =

+* WP Beginner has written a good guide on [http://www.wpbeginner.com/plugins/how-to-install-and-setup-wordpress-seo-plugin-by-yoast/](how to install and setup WordPress SEO)

+= Press Mentions =

+* I was recently [http://mashable.com/2011/02/17/wordpress-seo-interview/](interview by Mashable) about this plugin.